 South Africa’s Northern Hot Springs

-Located right next to the Nylsvley Nature Reserve, where 79 species of mammal can be seen by visitors, is the Elephant Springs Hotel and Apartments.
+Located right next to the Nylsvley Nature Reserve, where 79 species of mammal can be seen by visitors, is the Elephant Springs Hotel & Apartments.
 The hotel benefits from its proximity to the springs at Bela-Bela.
 Here you can rent cabanas, which have three bedrooms, or more traditional hotel rooms.
 There is an onsite restaurant and room service.

-To the east of Elephant Springs Hotel and Apartments is another hot springs-focused hotel, Falcon Glen Hot Springs Resort.
+To the east of Elephant Springs Hotel is another hot springs-focused hotel, Falcon Glen Hot Springs Resort.
 Natural warm water pools dot the grounds, and the resort is conveniently located near quite a few tourist must-sees.
 These include the Sudwala Caves, the Lydenburg Museum, and the Dullstroom Birds of Prey Centre.
 Despite its location, several guests have said that the resort itself is deeply peaceful and serene.

 Other hot springs in the north include:

 - Gooderson Natal Spa Hot Springs & Leisure Resort